From LimeSurvey Manual

 This page offers you a visual overview of all available question types.
 You can also see it as a starting point from where you can get to different wiki sections that explain in detail every question type.

 Please note that a LimeSurvey survey consists of question groups which contain one or more question.
-Therefore, you have to create a question group first before you can start adding questions to your survey.
-For more details on question groups, access the following wiki section.
+Therefore, you must create a question group first before you add questions to your survey.
+For more details on question groups, read the following wiki section.

-To change the type of a question, you have to first access the panel from where you edit the respective question.
-Then, click on the General options tab located in the right part of the screen:
+To change the question type, you must first open the question in edit mode and click the General options tab located in the panel on the right side of the page:

 The following question styles can be used within a survey in LimeSurvey: